kanade2001/kanade2001/README.md

 </div>

 Hi there!

-I’m Yuki Nishimura, a graduate student at Doshisha University.
-My primary programming languages are C++, Python, and TypeScript.
-I actively engage in competitive programming and web application development, always eager to take on new challenges and refine my skills.
+I’m Kanade, a software engineer interested in web development, developer tools, and competitive programming.

+These days, I mainly work with Ruby, Go, and TypeScript.
+I also have experience with C++, Python, and competitive programming, which shaped the way I approach problem-solving and software design.

 ## Tech Stack